Case Study: Technology Investment

 The Challenge

 In a large company, engineers were considering a number of innovative manufacturing process concepts for a frequently used structural part.
 With the exception of one process, none of the processes had been used to manufacture this part at scale before.
 Furthermore, the processes were at different technical maturity levels.
 Consequently, the goal was to project production costs in order to decide between the alternatives.
-Key questions the team sought to answer were: how much initial investment would each process require, and what unit cost was expected based on the different inputs?

 Our Solution

 We projected respective production costs by creating manufacturing modules for each of the candidate processes in LineLab, as well as a design module for the part.
-Since the production processes were largely new inventions and were proprietary to the company, we could not rely on our industry-standard process model libraries.
+Since the production processes were largely new inventions and proprietary to the company, we could not rely on our industry-standard process model libraries.
 Rather, we used inputs from the process design and engineering teams directly.
-This input collection took a number of days, but we made extensive use of LineLab’s uncertainty features, accepting best, worst, and likely values for any input, thus easing the data collection discussions.
-We could quickly start with initial inputs and add fidelity to only the inputs and models which really mattered.
-This sped the overall modeling process and achieved swift buy-in from the many stakeholders.

 Each model consisted of between 98 and 253 input parameters and between 125 and 323 output parameters.
-As a deliverable, we generated a results slide deck comprising cost distributions, recurring cost and non-recurring cost components, sensitivities, and production system parameters such as the number of workstations, utilization, and average wait time.
+As a deliverable, we generated a results slide deck comprising cost distributions, recurring and non-recurring cost components, sensitivities, and production system parameters such as the number of workstations, utilization, and average wait time.

 Input Parameters

-125 ...
-323
+125 – 323

 Output Parameters

-Higher Profitability
+Higher ROI